-While U.S. higher education access and success is touted as available to all students based on academic qualification, factors such as financial situation, race and ethnicity, social class, and high school context continue to be reflect stratification based in these conditions which Liu (2011) described as “an accident of birth” characteristics.
+While U.S. higher education access and success is touted as available to all students based on academic qualification, factors such as financial situation, race and ethnicity, social class, and high school context continue to reflect stratification based on these conditions which Liu (2011) described as “an accident of birth” characteristics.

 The research documenting the meritocratic inequity of postsecondary education indicates that college attendance after high school has become the “default option” for higher income students (Liu, 2011).
-While the average college attendance rate for high school students following graduation has risen to nearly 70 percent, the gap between the schools from which 90 percent of graduates enroll in college are contrasted with schools in which as few as 20 percent of students matriculate, as low as 20 percent (Schneider, 2007).
+While the average college attendance rate for high school students following graduation has risen to nearly 70 percent, the gap between the schools from which 90 percent of graduates enroll in college are contrasted with schools in which as few as 20 percent of students matriculate has not significantly changed.(Schneider, 2007).

 Schools from which the high percentages of students move directly into the workforce after high school graduation tend to come from families in which parents do not have college experience.
-These students are typically from lower-income, urban and rural backgrounds who face financial and logistical barriers to continuing education, and do not view college as a realistic option.
+These students are typically from lower-income, urban or rural backgrounds who face financial and logistical barriers to continuing education, and do not view college as a realistic option.
 During the 2011 school year, more than half of all public school districts were located in rural areas, compared to 20 percent of districts located in suburban areas, 18 percent in towns, and 3 percent in cities (Aud & Wilkinson-Flicker, 2013)

-First generation college students have a greater tendency to undermatch when they do attend college (Perna 2006).
+First-generation college students have a greater tendency to undermatch when they do attend college (Perna 2006).
 Undermatch is defined as students enrolling in less selective or challenging colleges than supported by their academic qualifications.
 Even academically-strong students from lower income rural families whose parents had limited education have been, compared to their counterparts from higher income families, more likely to choose a postsecondary option for which they are academically undermatched (Blackwell & McLaughlin, 1999; Provasnik, KewalRamani, Coleman, Gilbertson, Herring, & Xie, 2007; Smith, Pender, & Howell, 2013).
 The phenomenon of undermatch would be less disconcerting if students were selecting schools based on one or more personal or organizational criteria other than academic match.
-Selection of a postsecondary option based on the non-academic characteristics is referred to as fit.
-Selection of education after high school on the basis of fit also supports student academic success (Schmitt, Oswald, Friede, Imus, & Merritt; 2008).
+Selection of an institution of higher education after high school on the basis of fit, a combination of academic and non-academic characteristics, also supports student academic success (Schmitt, Oswald, Friede, Imus, & Merritt; 2008).

 While, intuitively, any college would be preferable to no college, numerous studies posit students who undermatch significantly decrease their likelihood of graduating (Baum, Ma, & Payea, 2013).
 For students who undermatch, the college graduation rate was 15 percent lower than that of their academic peers who attended more selective colleges, 66 percent to 81 percent (Sherwin, 2012).
 Overall, statistics of postsecondary degree attainment highlight an even larger economic divide.
-The rate of college graduation for students ages 18-24 range from 9 percent for students from low-income families compared to 54 percent for their higher-income peers (Mortensen, 2005).
+For students ages 18-24, the rates of college graduation range from 9 percent for students from low-income families, to 54 percent for their higher-income peers (Mortensen, 2005).

 The gaps in college participation and degree attainment perpetuate a lack of opportunity for low-income students to access the benefits afforded college graduates.
 On average, a college degree contributes to financial, physical and social well-being over the course of an individual’s lifetime.
-Compared to persons with only a high school diploma, research identifies significant potential benefits for college graduations including increasing the likelihood of doubling lifetime income, reducing by half the potential for unemployment, and lives lived with more access to health benefits and fewer health problems (Collins, 2011; Baum, Ma, & Payea, 2010).
+Compared to persons with only a high school diploma, research identifies significant potential benefits for college graduates including increasing the likelihood of doubling lifetime income, reducing by half the potential for unemployment, and lives lived with more access to health benefits and fewer health problems (Collins, 2011; Baum, Ma, & Payea, 2010).

 Statement of the Problem